15 Sep 2019

 So Jesus is going to teach us about the spiritual realm, about the Kingdom of heaven using a story.
 He says, “The Kingdom of heaven is like this story,” [Matthew 20:1] So listen up.
 “It is like a master of a house who went out early in the morning to hire labourers for his vineyard.”
 [Matthew 20:1]

 So this is a wealthy man who owns a vineyard and he needs people to tend his vineyard, maybe to harvest the grapes.
-Now he doesn't need workers the whole year round, or he doesn't need a same number of workers the whole year round.
+Now he doesn't need workers the whole year round, or he doesn't need the same number of workers the whole year round.
 So there are times where he needs to get workers for the day.

 So he will go to this place called, “the marketplace” where able bodied men would gather, waiting for some owners to hire them for some jobs.
 These are odd job labourers, literally.